 - Helps your cycle to become normalized

-All of these key areas are vital to healthy, adequate cervical mucous production.
+All of these key areas are vital to healthy, adequate cervical mucus production.

-Evening Primrose Oil (EPO) has been used by herbalists for hundreds of years to increase cervical mucous.
+Evening Primrose Oil (EPO) has been used by herbalists for hundreds of years to increase cervical mucus.
 Evening Primrose Oil is high in omega 6.
-This plant oil has been shown to increase cervical mucous production while also aiding in hormonal balance.
+This plant oil has been shown to increase cervical mucus production while also aiding in hormonal balance.

 Borage seed oil is also high in omega-6 essential fatty acids.
-It has been shown to increase cervical mucous and balance hormones and is similar to Evening primrose oil.
+It has been shown to increase cervical mucus, balance hormones and is similar to evening primrose oil.

-L-Arginine is an essential amino acid supplement which may help to promote cervical mucous by supporting the production of nitric oxide (NO).
+L-Arginine is an essential amino acid.
+Supplementation of L-Arginine helps to promote cervical mucus by supporting the production of nitric oxide (NO).
 Nitric oxide dilates blood vessels and helps to increase blood flow to the uterus, ovaries, and genitals.
-Proper circulation to the reproductive organs is vital to the production of cervical mucous.
-L-Arginine promotes cervical mucous production.
+Proper circulation to the reproductive organs is vital to the production of cervical mucus.

-3. Herbs that support healthy cervical mucous production
+3. Herbs that support healthy cervical mucus production

-Herbs that are demulcent and bitter are supportive of mucous membrane function.
-Some herbs are known to increase circulation to the genitals, which may also be helpful.
-Herbs that support hormonal balance may also be useful.
+Herbs that are demulcent and bitter are supportive of mucus gland production function.
+Some herbs are known to increase circulation to the genitals, while others support hormonal balance which may also be helpful.

 4. Use a sperm friendly lubricant prior to intercourse

 Did you know that most lubricants can actually harm sperm?
 Luckily there are some natural options that have been shown not to harm sperm.
-These lubricants supply lubrication when cervical mucous is lacking.
+These products supply lubrication when cervical mucus is lacking.
 Using a sperm friendly lubricant may help the sperm to reach their destination, which is past your cervix!

 Emerita Natural Lubrication is a natural lubricant that is water-based.
 This product is free of petroleum, latex, and mineral oil, all of which have been shown to irritate vaginal tissue and harm sperm.

-The production of healthy cervical mucous is vital for conception, as it supports the sperm in reaching the ova.
-Without fertile cervical mucous this cannot happen as easily.
-Cervical mucous is also a wonderful tool for detecting a woman’s peak fertile time.
-There are many natural options for supporting healthy cervical mucous production…
+The production of healthy cervical mucus is vital for conception, as it supports the sperm in reaching the ova.
+Without fertile (thin, but stretchy) cervical mucus this cannot happen as easily.
+Cervical mucus is also a wonderful tool for detecting a woman’s peak fertile time.
+There are many natural options for supporting healthy cervical mucus production…

 1. Stay hydrated by drinking plenty of clean water each day!

-2. Consider important nutritional supplements that support cervical mucous production including omega essential fatty acids, L-Arginine and Fertile CM.
+2. Consider important nutritional supplements that support cervical mucus production including omega essential fatty acids, L-Arginine and Evening Primrose Oil.

-3. Many herbs can support the health of our mucous membranes, including how they function.
+3. Many herbs can support the health of our mucus glands, including how they function.
 Many of those same herbs also support hormonal balance, which is necessary for appropriate cervical fluid changes.